 Insight into a child's mind in 1971: I marveled that here was a rock almost two hundred years old!

 On March 28, 1776, de Anza embarked from the Mountain Lake camp with a handful of soldiers and his chaplain, Father Pedro Font.
 At the mouth of the great San Francisco Bay (on a cliff that stood where Fort Point is today) they erected a cross "so that it could be seen from all the entry of the port and from a long distance away."3

 Over the next two days de Anza and Father Font scouted and planned for the new Presidio and the Mission, planting the seeds of San Francisco.

 In addition to checking the area for firewood and fresh water, they looked over the local population.
 Father Font described the native people with the same appraising eye:

-De Anza himself sized up the probable success of the future Mission Dolores, "which would have the advantage of plentiful crops, both seasonal and with irrigation, as well as plenty of heathen."
+De Anza himself sized up the probable success of the future Mission Dolores, "which would have the advantage of plentiful crops, both seasonal and with irrigation, as well as plenty of heathen."5

 These statements won't surprise anyone familiar with the history of California or the West.
 The mission system that colonized California was fueled by the sweat of Indian labor.
-The Ohlone population around San Francisco Bay has been estimated to have been about 10,000 when de Anza and Font arrived.
-Sixty years later less than 200 remained.
-Their culture was replaced by Christianity, their numbers decimated by disease.
+The Ohlone population around San Francisco Bay has been estimated at about 10,000 when de Anza and Font arrived.
+Sixty years later, less than 200 survived.
+Their culture was replaced by Christianity, their numbers decimated by disease and enforced labor.

 Contribute your own stories about western neighborhoods places.